-In order to guarantee sufficient funds for Independent Project Evaluations, a minimum of US$ 30,000 (including transport, DSA and fee) should be reserved from the project budget and allocated under the budget line 5700 at the design stage.
+In order to guarantee sufficient funds for Independent Project Evaluations, 2-3% of the overall budget (including transport, DSA and fee) should be reserved from the project budget and allocated under the budget line 5700 at the design stage.

 It is understood that evaluation costs vary depending on the complexity and the scope of the project, the evaluation team composition (number of evaluators, national or international consultants) and the field missions to be undertaken.

 Project Managers are responsible for tracking the implementation of evaluation recommendations by filling in the Evaluation Follow-up Plan (EFP) within one month after issuance of the evaluation report Project Managers, and alternatively, their supervisors, ensure monitoring of the progress of the EFP and update it regularly.

 Then, IEU reports annually to the Executive Director and to UNODC management on the implementation of evaluation recommendations.

 Please refer to Chapter IV, Section C. for further information on EFPs and follow-up to evaluation recommendations.

 The planning and management of Independent Project Evaluations is presented in greater detail in Chapters II and III which provide step-by-step guidance.